KavipriyaBaskar/California_Mall_Customer_Sales_Data_Analysis/README.md

 The **California Mall Customers Sales Data Analysis** offers valuable insights into customer behavior, sales performance, and shopping mall dynamics.
 By examining key metrics such as demographic contributions, sales volume, payment methods, and mall characteristics, several important conclusions can be drawn:

 ---
+The data cleaning and transformation process in **MySQL** significantly enhanced the dataset's integrity by handling missing values, removing duplicates, and creating meaningful relationships between tables.
+These efforts provided a strong foundation for reliable sales and customer behavior analysis.

 ## **Key Findings:**